-- Mighty Glacier: Demiurg mining ships are armed with powerful mining lasers, and they're pretty durable too, but they're rather slow.
+- Mighty Glacier: Demiurg mining ships are armed with powerful mining lasers, but they're rather slow.

 - Mobile Factory: Their Stronghold-class ships are massive vessels, slow but well defended with powerful short range weapons, that act as the center of Demiurg mining fleets.
 Smaller vessels will enter asteroid fields and break them down, collecting the ore to bring back to the Stronghold ship for processing.
 In addition to refining the ore, the Stronghold also uses it to produce finished goods, including other smaller ships.

 - Our Dwarves Are Different: They're short and stocky, relatively technologically advanced, and they dig through asteroids to mine out minerals.

 - Proud Merchant Race Guy: They're expert traders as well as miners.

 - Shout-Out: The Tau word for the Demiurg is "Bentu'sin" (meaning "wise-gifted ones").
 This is very similar to the Bentusi of the Homeworld series, additionally both the Demiurg and Bentusi are spaceborn merchants who provide ion cannon technology to their respective allies.
 Considering that Homeworld's developers Relic also went on to make Dawn of War and Warhammer 40,000: Space Marine, it is unsurprising that some writer at Games Workshop was a fan.

 - Alien Hair: Some human Gue'vesa shave their heads to resemble Tau hair, a single lock at the back of the head.

 - Berserk Button: They're this for Imperium forces.
 Imperial Guard, Space Marine and Sisters of Battle units get a bonus in close combat against them.